A Perfect Day in Henry County

 We visited the area on two separate days, but you could easily combine this itinerary for a perfect day in Henry County.
 It has been so wonderful being able to get back to finding new places for my Explore Indiana project!

 Wilbur Wright was born on April 16th, 1867 near Millville, Indiana.
-The Wilbur Wright Birthplace Museum has a rebuilt version of the house that he lived in for three years, a full-size replica of the 1903 Wright Flyer and a wonderful little museum FULL of historical facts and personal anecdotes about the Wright Brothers.
+The Wilbur Wright Birthplace Museum has a rebuilt version of the house that he lived in for three years, a full-size replica of the 1903 Wright Flyer, and a wonderful little museum FULL of historical facts and personal anecdotes about the Wright Brothers.

 The museum even houses a replica of the camp Wilbur and Orville set up at Kitty Hawk.
 We found this part of the exhibit especially interesting.
 I was really impressed by how much information this museum held.
 It is out in the middle of nowhere, but well worth the drive if you have any interest in the Wright Brothers or the beginnings of flight.

-After browsing the museum, we headed into nearby New Castle for a quick bite to eat.
+After browsing the museum, we headed to nearby New Castle for a quick bite to eat.
 As we were headed into town, we saw a large roadside stand called Weenee World.
 How could we not stop, right?

-Stop at the local hot dog stand
+Lunch at the local hot dog stand

-My son ordered a coney dog and said it was delicious – a large dog with lots of coney sauce.
-I just stuck with a drink, but Weenee World also has a very large selection of ice cream and ice cream treats.
 Seating is limited to a few picnic tables outside the walkup counter, and there is a drive-through.
 Next to the picnic tables are a large number of the kiddie rides you see at malls that kids ride on for a quarter.
-It would be easy to keep youngsters entertained checking them all out.
+It would be easy to keep youngsters entertained by checking them all out.

 Get outside on your perfect day in Henry County

 As if a great museum and hot dog stand aren’t enough, Henry County is also home to a wonderful State Park called Summit Lake State Park.
-There are fewer hiking trails than many of the Indiana State Parks, but that’s a bonus in my book – fewer trails means fewer people!
+There are fewer hiking trails than many of the Indiana State Parks, but that’s a bonus in my book – fewer trails mean fewer people!

 Our favorite trails were Trail #6 Sunset (a very easy half-mile walk to the lake and back) and Trail #3, the Beach trail.
 This trail was about a mile and looped through the woods then out to the beach area.
 Both were quite easy walking and very shaded which made for comfortable hiking even on a hot summer afternoon.